High-Dimensional Topological Insulators with Quaternionic Analytic Landau Levels

 In conclusion, we have generalized the flat LLs to 3D and 4D flat spaces, which are high dimensional topological insulators in the continuum without Bloch-wave band structures.
 The 3D and 4D LLL wavefunctions in the quaternionic version form the complete bases of the quaternionic analytic polynomials.
 Each filled LL contributes one helical Dirac Fermi surface on the open boundary.
 The spin polarized Laughlin-like wavefunction is constructed for the 4D case.
 Interaction effects and topological excitations inside the LLLs in high dimensions would be interesting for further investigation.
 In particular, we expect that the quaternionic analyticity would greatly facilitate this study.

 This work grew out of collaborations with J. E. Hirsch, to whom we are especially grateful.
-Y. L. and C. W. thank Y. S. Wu for helpful information on quaternions, S. C. Zhang and J. P. Hu for helpful discussions.
+Y. L. and C. W. thank S. C. Zhang and J. P. Hu for helpful discussions.
 Y. L. and C. W. are supported by NSF DMR-1105945 and AFOSR.
 FA9550-11-0067 (YIP).

-Note Added: Near the completion of this manuscript, we learned that the 3D Landau level problem is also studied by S. C. Zhang \cite{zhangprivate}.
+Note Added: Near the completion of this manuscript, we learned that the 3D Landau level problem is also studied by Zhang \cite{zhangprivate}.

-In this supplementary material, we present several points including the ladder algebra to explain the degeneracy of the 3D Landau level (LL) wavefunctions, the quaternionic version of the 3D lowest Landau level (LLL) states with the negative helicity, the numerical calculation on the 3D LL spectra with the open boundary, and the generalization of LLs to an arbitrary dimension.
+In this supplementary material, we present several points which are not discussed in the maintext.
+These include the ladder algebra to explain the degeneracy of the 3D Landau level (LL) wavefunctions, the quaternionic version of the 3D lowest Landau level (LLL) states with the negative helicity, the numerical calculation on the 3D LL spectra with the open boundary, and the generalization of LLs to an arbitrary dimension.